San Angelo, Texas: Economy

-San Angelo has consistently been ranked by many publications and rankings as one of the best small cities for business and employment.
+San Angelo has consistently been ranked by many sources as one of the best small cities for business and employment.
 In 2013, it ranked fourth in the nation in Forbes magazine's "Best Small Cities For Jobs" rankings.
-In 2010, Kiplinger's Personal Finance named San Angelo as one of the "Best Cities of the Next Decade".
-In 2009, CNN Money ranked San Angelo as one of the best cities to launch a small business.
+In 2010, Kiplinger's Personal Finance named San Angelo one of the "Best Cities of the Next Decade".
+In 2009, CNN Money ranked San Angelo as one of the best cities in which to launch a small business.

 San Angelo has a diverse economy for a city of its size.
-Although most oil fields lie to the west, many oil-field service companies based in the city employ a large number of local residents.
-The agricultural industry in San Angelo remains strong.
+Although most oil fields lie to the west, many oil-field service companies based in the city employ a large number of residents.
+San Angelo's agricultural industry remains strong.
 Producer's Livestock Auction is the nation's largest for sheep and lambs, and is among the top five in the nation for cattle auctions.
-Though most agricultural work is done outside the city, thousands of employees work in the cattle and lamb meat-processing industries, and many more work in agriculture supporting roles inside the city.
-Two agricultural research centers are located in San Angelo: the Angelo State University Management Instruction and Research Center and the Texas A&M Texas AgriLife Research and Extension Center at San Angelo.
+Though most agricultural work is done outside the city, thousands of employees work in the cattle and lamb meat-processing industries, and many more in agriculture supporting roles in the city.
+Two agricultural research centers are in San Angelo: the Angelo State University Management Instruction and Research Center and the Texas A&M Texas AgriLife Research and Extension Center at San Angelo.

-The telecommunication industry is a strong employer in San Angelo.
-Sitel has a call center in San Angelo.
-In addition, Frontier Communications, Performant Recovery Inc. (formerly DCS), a debt recovery corporation, and Blue Cross all employ over 1,000 individuals each locally.
+The telecommunication industry is a major employer in San Angelo.
+Sitel has a call center there.
+Frontier Communications, Performant Recovery Inc. (formerly DCS), a debt recovery corporation, and Blue Cross all employ over 1,000 people each locally.
 San Angelo serves as the regional medical center for west-central Texas.
 Shannon Medical Center employs over 3,000 in San Angelo and provides services to a large region of west-central Texas.
-The manufacturing industry has seen hits since the 1990s; however, many large employers still remain, including Ethicon a division of Johnson & Johnson, Conner Steel, and Hirschfield Steel.
+The manufacturing industry has seen hits since the 1990s, but many large employers still remain, including Ethicon, a division of Johnson & Johnson, Conner Steel, and Hirschfield Steel.

-The several large institutional employers in the city include Shannon Medical Center, Angelo State University, and Goodfellow Air Force Base.
+San Angelo's large institutional employers include Shannon Medical Center, Angelo State University, and Goodfellow Air Force Base.
 The last remains the largest employer in the region, employing or providing income for over 24,000 in San Angelo.

 The Sunset Mall, the area's major shopping mall, opened in 1979.